 This application showed necessary information on the screen of a mobile phone in a matter of a few seconds by just sending either the driving license number, CNIC or car registration number to 15.

 From the on-screen menu, it was easier to verify an individual’s identity, the legitimacy of the CNIC, and vehicle status.
-The system even had the option to assign rights on the basis of seniority level of personnel.
+The system even had the option to assign rights on the basis of the seniority level of personnel.

 The vehicle verification system ran until Mustansar remained in the city.
 Soon, it was replicated in Rawalpindi, where another young SP, Haroon Joiya, made use of it, and later the implementation spread in other parts of Punjab including Chakwal, Attock, and Jehlum.
 In the following months, all the provinces had adopted this verification system except Baluchistan.

 Two days after the terrorist attack at the Army Public School in Peshawar in 2014, SP Haroon Joiya asked Ufone to further modify the shortcode service so that an alert could be sent out to all concerned security agencies and officials across the city whenever an emergency situation occurred.

 Ufone once again developed a mobile application supported by well-integrated systems that generate an alert on multiple levels.

 As soon as the shortcode *55# is dialed, an alert pops up on the dashboard of the system along with the GPS location of the sender.
 At the same time, the system sends text messages to the mobile numbers of concerned officials about the emergency situation and also generates an auto-call to registered phone numbers.
 By using multiple mediums, the system urgently informs all the relevant security departments about the emergency.